felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Surely there was some secret sauce at nesto that would allow me to succeed where I failed at Contxtful.
 What new possibilities would allow me to escape the Valley of Despair?

-The answer came quickly:  for the first time in my life, I was threatened by termination.
+The answer came quickly: for the first time in my life, I was threatened with termination.

 # Chapter 3: Good fold, Bad fold

-In mid-June 2022, three months after joining the nesto DevOps team, I received unfortunate news: I was getting a probation extension.
+In June 2022, three months after joining the nesto DevOps team, I received the unfortunate news: I was getting a probation extension.
 I wasn't quite cutting it in the workplace.
 I had trouble learning the new tools and processes required to become a productive teammate.
 New concepts and important details eluded me.
-I was failing, hard.
+To summarize, I was failing, and hard.
 If I didn't manage to course-correct within two months, I could kiss my job goodbye.

-This is what put me into **survival mode**.
+This is what put me into **survival mode**, where the hopelessness of the situation was such that it finally made me open to learning.

-I had never been put in that kind of situation  before, where a manager told me I was not pulling my own weight.
+To be told by a manager that I was not pulling my own weight was a first for me.
 I wasn't going to waste this opportunity to show the world what I could do when given proper motivation.

 So I got to work, big time.
 My focus in mid-June was higher than ever,